RichardMidnight/sd/README.md

 .

- TO MAKE AN IMAGE FILE...
+ TO MAKE AN IMAGE FILE:

    1) Boot your Pi to your Master SD card as above.